andyl/uber_gen/notes/devnotes.md

 Implementation Details:

 - All elements in the execution pipeline are Actions
-- Ad-hoc playbook elements are wrapped in `UberGen.Action.Util.Exec`
+- Ad-hoc playbook elements are wrapped in `Atree.Action.Util.Exec`

 ## 2019 Nov 05 Tue

 Actions must:
-- have the module-name prefix `UberGen.Actions`
+- have the module-name prefix `Atree.Actions`
-- add the line `use UberGen.Action`
+- add the line `use Atree.Action`

-The `UberGen.Action` module provides callbacks for use in Actions.
+The `Atree.Action` module provides callbacks for use in Actions.

 | Callbacks   | Arg(s)            | Returns         | Purpose                       |
 |-------------|-------------------|-----------------|-------------------------------|